pyflosic/pyflosic/INSTALL.md

 # Python packages (optional)

-For visualization and plotting you might want to have the following packages.
+For visualization and plotting, you might want to have the following packages.
 ```bash
 $ pip3 install matplotlib
 $ apt-get install python3-tk